nautes-labs/website/src/en/guide/user-guide/environment.md

 ---
 # Maintain Environment

-Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes.
+Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for running pipelines and deploying applications in Nautes.

-The environment is a management unit that uses a cluster to host the integration and deployment of various microservices in the product.
+An environment is a management unit that uses a cluster to host the integration and deployment of various microservices in the product.
 Currently, we only support the Kubernetes cluster type.
 A product contains multiple environments, such as development, testing, pre-production, and production environments.

 Support both [Command Line](deploy-an-application.md#initialize-a-product) and API for maintaining environments.